-Building Queen Elizabeth
+Queen Elizabeth History

 Modified Vista Class

-The Cunard ships are unique among the Vista Class, having had a number of alterations made specifically at the request of Cunard.
+The Cunarders are unique among the Vista Class, having had a number of alterations made specifically at the request of Cunard.
 These alterations allow the ships to undertake direct transatlantic crossings between Southampton and New York, as well as ensure fleet commonality with the companies flagship QM2.

 - Reinforced hull plating on the bow to allow for direct transatlantic crossings,